Apress/mastering-salesforce-devops-master/errata.md

 ***

 On **page 315** Change 'ApexPMD' to 'Apex PMD':
+Although the underlying engine is just called 'PMD', the VS Code extension by Chuck Jonas is called "Apex PMD".
+Therefore on this page, the text should read:

 "PMD can be run from the command line, or from within the **Apex PMD** extension for VS Code, and its results output in multiple formats such as CSV and HTML."

-*Although the underlying engine is just called 'PMD', the VS Code extension by Chuck Jonas is called "Apex PMD"*
 ***